algorandfoundation/grow-algorand/README.md

 But the more potential there is Twitter, considering that the NFT Creator and Collector or the NFT Community as a whole uses Twitter to interact with each other.
 #### Banner Ad
 Banners ad can be a great to promote the NFT project in Algorand and even to grow the whole ecosystem.
 We can distribute the banners on massive websites, such as Coinmarketcap and CoinGecko.

+#### Blockchain Advertising Networks
+Targeting the right audience with NFT marketing messages is one of the strategies that can accelerate the growth of the ecosystem.
+The main advantage of using these networks is that they are affordable and target the right crowds.

+There are various Blockchain Advertising Networks out there, But the more potential there is Bitmedia (https://bitmedia.io)